voges/calq/evaluation/README_MPEG_CE5.txt

 ==============

 The files *.mpeg_qv_parameters_set contain the parameters as defined in Section 5 "Parameters Set" of document N16758.
+We store a separate set of parameters for every descriptor streams block.

 Syntax:
 -------
+while (EndOfFile == false) {
     // The test data contains 1 QV per base. uint32 QVIndexDimension = 0x00000001;

     // QVIndex is in the set {0,1,2,3,4,5,6,7}. uint32 QVIndexAlphabetSize = 0x00000008;

-// The data was coded using 7 codebook identifiers in the set {0,1,2,3,4,5,6}.
+    // The data was coded using 7 codebook identifiers in the set {0,1,2,3,4,5,6}. uint32 QVCodebookIdentifierAlphabetSize = 0x00000007;
-// Note that the codebook identifier '-1' may also appear (this codebook
-// identifier is sent at loci with zero sequencing depth).
-Thus, we incremented
-// the descriptor QVCodebookIdentifier by 1.
-The descriptor stream therefore
-// contains data in the set {0,1,2,3,4,5,6,7}. uint32 QVCodebookIdentifierAlphabetSize = 0x00000007;

     for (QVCodebookIdentifier = 0; QVCodebookIdentifier < QVCodebookIdentifierAlphabetSize; QVCodebookIdentifier++) {
         uint64 QVCodebookIdentifier;
         uint64 QVCodebookSize;
         for (QVIndex = 0; QVIndex < QVCodebookSize; QVIndex++) {
             uint8 QVIndex;
             uint8 QVReconstructed;
+        }
     }
 }